Where To Buy

 Calves (At top of boot): 12”

 Fit: The Adidas Blauvelt has a very familiar fit to it and if you have tried Burton boots you will see the fit is the same.
 It’s got a good toe box that’s wide with room for your feet to move and it’s a touch wider than your regular fitting boot.
-It’s not a wide but it feels a touch wider than regular.
+It’s not wide but it feels a touch wider than regular.

-Flex: There is a very good mid range flex to this that starts out on the med/stiff side and will probably settle in at a medium flex when broken in.
+Flex: There is a very good mid-range flex to this that starts out on the med/stiff side and will probably settle in at a medium flex when broken in.

 Comfort: The same pressure points I had on the roof of my foot weren’t as prominent as with the Energy Boost and it feels a little more comfortable.

 Heel Hold: It was hard to get my heel to lift but I have slightly bigger ankles for my foot size.
-Still I like the design of the heel and it keeps your heel in place without you having to crank down around it.
+Still, I like the design of the heel and it keeps your heel in place without you having to crank down around it.

 Adjustability: The speed lace is just like Burton’s so it has a complete separation between upper and lower.
 I like this soo much better than Focus BOA because I like keeping the bottom a little looser than the top.

 Flex Retention: The construction of the 2017 Adidas Blauvelt is much better and although it has zero articulation in the ankle to preserve it’s flex it isn’t showing the crinkles around the ankle like the 2015 and 2016 models.
-It’s still not the kind of boot you want to get if you want a similar flex for 50+ days but it will hold up much better than pas years models.
+It’s still not the kind of boot you want to get if you want a similar flex for 50+ days but it will hold up much better than past years models.